dotnet/docs/docs/standard/commandline/model-binding.md

 ## Set exit codes

-If you return a `Task<int>` from a handler, it's used to set the process exit code.
+There are various `Task`-returning `Func` overloads of `SetHandler` that you can use if you need to do asynchronous work.
+If you return a `Task<int>` from these handlers, it's used to set the process exit code.
 If you don't have asynchronous work to do, you can use the `Action` overloads.
 You can still set the process exit code with `Action` overloads by accepting a parameter of type `InvocationContext` and setting `InvocationContext.ExitCode` to the desired value.
 If you don't explicitly set it, and your handler exits normally, the exit code is set to 0.
 If an exception is thrown, the exit code is set to 1.

 ## Supported types